-People come to counselling for many different reasons.
-Perhaps you are facing challenging times, stressful life events or feeling anxiety around things you normally cope with well.
+People come to therapy for many different reasons.
+Perhaps you are facing challenging times, stressful life events or feeling anxious about things you normally cope with well.
 You may just want to share thoughts and feelings with someone who doesn’t know you and isn’t involved with your life.

-I offer a confidential, non-judgmental space for you to explore and understand whatever you need to, at your pace and to your own agenda.
-My aim is to help you to make sense of your feelings and reactions to things that are going on.
+I offer a confidential, non-judgmental space for you to explore and understand whatever you need to, at your pace and on your agenda.
+My aim is to help you to make sense of your feelings and responses to things that are going on.
 That may mean making new connections, perhaps challenging and untangling things that have become blurred and confused for you.
-It may involve relationships and events in your past and present.
+It may involve relationships and events both in your past and present.

-If you are coming for therapy as a couple, I see my role as working alongside you both to gain an understanding of what the "fit" is between you, how you operate as a unit together and understanding where it has potentially broken down.
-This is a facilitative approach allowing you, the couple, to find your own interpretations, solutions and ways forward.
+If you are coming for relationship therapy as a couple, my role is to work alongside you to gain an understanding of what the "fit" is, how you operate as a unit together and understanding where it has potentially broken down.
+This is a facilitative approach allowing you to find your own interpretations, solutions and ways forward.

-My counselling approach is integrative which means that I draw on different ways of working with you to work with your particular needs, always with developing a solid and trusting relationship in mind.
+My approach is integrative which means that I draw on different ways of working to suit your particular needs, with emphasis on developing a solid and trusting relationship.

-Please have a look at my website for more details on my services and how to contact me for an initial conversation about your needs: www.georginalandick.com
+Please have a look at my website for more details and how to contact me for an initial conversation: www.georginalandick.com

 Training, qualifications & experience